ixy-languages/ixy-languages/Java-garbage-collectors.md

 ![Performance with different garbage collectors, CPU at 3.3 GHz](img/batches-3.3-java.png)

 Epsilon, a garbage collector that never frees memory, is the fastest but it also crashes after a few minutes as it runs out of memory.
-The new Shenandoah collector doesn't do too well, unfortunately.
+The new Shenandoah collector doesn't do too well, unfortunately, but that should be fixed with OpenJDK 13.
 Some GCs are as fast as the no-op implementation, this is because never freeing memory isn't ideal either: leaking memory leads to poor data locality as the heap fills up.

 But throughput isn't everything, let's look at the latency.

 ![Performance with different garbage collectors, CPU at 3.3 GHz](img/latency-hdr-hist-1-java.png)

-That's... not great.
-Go and C# managed to keep tail latency below 100µs, see [language comparison](README.md).
-Even Epsilon is quite slow, so there's something else going on, probably the JIT compiler.
+Shenandoah seems to be a pretty good low-latency GC.
+It's even faster than not freeing memory at all with Epsilon: leaking memory has bad data locality so you run into all sorts of additional latency sources like TLB misses.

+## Notes

+Latency measurements are hard:

-These tests already show the steady state by excluding the first 5 seconds because Java drops packets and shows excessive latencies during startup.
+* These tests show the steady state by excluding the first 5 seconds because Java drops packets and shows excessive latencies during startup (milliseconds)
+* We disabled printing statistics in the driver for Epsilon, ZGC and Shenandoah, this reduced latency from ~300 µs to ~45 µs for Shenandoah and Epsilon
+* Other GCs perform *worse* when not printing statistics, so we kept that enabled for the other GCs

+## What's the best GC?

-The best garbage collectors for drivers written in Java seem to be ZGC and Parallel with the best trade-offs between performance and latency.
+Probably ZGC at the moment for a good trade-off between performance and latency.
+But OpenJDK 13 should improve Shenandoah, we'll update this page as soon as we can get ixy.java running on OpenJDK 13 (blocked on unsupported dependencies).